 A spectacular path a kilometre high on the northern cliffs needing a very good head for heights.
 A steep path ascends over a thousand metres passing two sets of ‘clavijas’ (iron pitons) on the way.
 At first there looks no place for a path but as you get closer the eroded band shows itself and you can see it winding it’s way along the cliff face.
 At only a metre or so wide with a 400 metre sheer drop to your right at all times this is not a route for the feint hearted.
 The traditional descent passes across a cliff face by using an extremely scary set of chains and pitons.
 Those that don’t fancy this can turn round and head back down the way they came.
 A superb hike.

 Spending a night in Refugio Goriz (the only hut in the park) gives you access to a string peaks including Monte Perdido.
 It’s a steep ascent but the panoramic views from the summit make the effort worthwhile.
 The final section from Lago Helado to the summit is called the Escupidera (‘spittoon’) and is covered in snow and ice until well into the summer.
 This section can be treacherous and crampons and ice-axe are essential if there’s snow.
 Refugio Goriz post updates on snow conditions on there Facebook page.

 Most walks in Ordesa start at the Pradera where there is a car park, bus stop cafe and toilets.
 Private cars aren’t allowed into the valley during Easter, from the 1 July to the 11 September and from 12 to 15 October (2017 dates).

-July and August (1 July to 31 August) – first bus 6 am – last bus into valley 7 pm – last bus down 10 pm
+Last day of June, July and August (30 June to 31 August) – first bus 6 am – last bus into valley 7 pm – last bus down 10 pm

 Standard fare: 4.50 € return ticket – 3 € single ticket